wpbrown/oakproxy/refarch/domainvm/README.md

 ### Constrained Delegation ACL

-The AD DS team should add code or a declaration in their source repository for the assignment of SPNs that can be updated in a deployment pipeline.
+The AD DS team should add code or a declaration in their source repository for maintaining the list of SPNs that delegate authentication to OAKProxy.
+This way the list can be updated using Infrastructure-as-Code in a deployment pipeline.

-Below is a PowerShell DSC example:
+Below is a PowerShell DSC example.
+This is just an example.
+Whatever DSC tool or imperative scripts you use are valid options.

 ```powershell
 # Shared DSC Resources: